emmajanedrews/base-template/_posts/2017-10-25-how-can-you-write-a-competitive-offer-in-todays-hot-market.md

 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: false
-youtube_alternate_image: /uploads/bob-peterson-youtube-1.jpg
+youtube_alternate_image: /uploads/bob-peterson-youtube-2.jpg
 youtube_code: kq0uz0KKCbM
 ---

 {% include youtube.html %}

-What is the best way to win a multiple-offer situation?
+What is the best way to win a multiple offer situation?

 In today’s seller’s market, this is a great question.
 To help me answer it, I enlisted the help of our lead buyer specialist.